Dileepvk98/multimedia-steganography/README.md

 ## Contraints
 - .wav format necessary as other formats use lossy compression
+- encoded img must be .png or any other lossless compression like .bmp, .raw

 ## Coming Soon

-- Fix text/image in Video (lossy compression issue)
 - Warn if the file to be hidden does not fit the hideout audio/video/image and give and option to continue with truncation.
 - UI
+- Audio in audio
+>
-- Text in Image
+- Fix text/image in Video (lossy compression issue)
 - Video in video
-- Audio in audio